Sadakakarla/Deep-Learning-Leukaemia-Diagnosis-/README.md

 **Abstract:**
 White blood cells, also known as leukocytes, or
-WBCs, spread abnormally in the bone marrow and blood, re- sulting in leukaemia (blood cancer).
+WBCs, spread abnormally in the bone marrow and blood, resulting in leukaemia (blood cancer).
 Leukaemia can be identified by pathologists by examining a patient’s blood sample under a microscope.
 By counting different blood cells and physical characteristics, they can identify and classify leukaemia.
 This